bbeaudoin/bash/tesmart/README.md

 ```

 # Controlling the KVM
 The KVM can be controlled using the Windows utility available from the [TESmart downloads page](https://buytesmart.com/pages/downloads) using either the RS232 connection or by IP remote connection.
+There is a script in this directory as well, `tesmart.sh`, that can read the current port, set a new port, and toggle documented features on/off.
+The API documentation from TESmart does not include information on updating the network settings using the serial or network protocol.

 <img src="/tesmart/images/tesmart_controller_1.png" alt="TESmart 8-Port Controller" width=400>

+While the API documentation goes into detail on the protocol, it can be written more succinctly.
+This is an attempt at providing a clearer explanation of the command sequences for controlling the KVM using the protocols.

 ## Protocol Information
 The protocol described in the documentation is not a REST API, rather bytes of data are transmitted, either via RS232 or sending bytes to the IP socket.
 Whether using serial or ethernet communication, hexadecimal bytes are written to the open descriptor in the format